 Of course to be valid we have to have enough inputs in a selected region so that the results are not dominated by just a single chart's input and they "smooth out" any peculiar inputs.
 These restrictions mean that we can only really look at North America and Europe as the regions and only for the years 1950 to 2015.
 For this calculation Canada is part of North America and the UK and Ireland are part of Europe.
 There are a set of pages that compare the top 20 songs from North America, the whole World and Europe:

 The North American results have been generated by combining all the charts from the USA and Canda.
-The European chart combines all the input charts that come from countries in Europe.
+The European chart combines all the input charts that come from countries in Europe (which includes the UK).
 The scores generated use the standard approach to generating the score.
 Since North America represents 39.9% of the worlds music revenue and Europe has 37.1% this division is probably fair.

 A different way to look at the regions is provided with the distinctive songs pages these list the hits that were most distinctive for the USA, UK, Germany, France, Canada, the Antipodes (Australia and New Zealand) and Scandanavia (Denmark, Norway, Sweden and Finland).